 What buyers should not see

 Buyer data isolation is not optional.
-A buyer portal must never expose: other buyers' lead data, your routing rules or campaign configuration, your cost-per-lead or margin information, your admin user accounts, or your overall system lead volume.
+A buyer portal must never expose: other buyers' lead data, your routing rules or pipeline configuration, your cost-per-lead or margin information, your admin user accounts, or your overall system lead volume.
 Data scoping should be enforced server-side, not just hidden in the UI.

 Build vs. buy: the real comparison